sul-dlss/libsys-webforms/README.md

  The lobbytrack database connection settings are kept in the Settings config file along with an array of IP addresses that have firewall access to the lobbytrack database and can also use this webform.
-Inclusion of the client IP address here will allow the Lobbytrack report menu item to appear for only cliets with the IPs listed here:
+Inclusion of the client IP address here will allow the Lobbytrack report menu item to appear for only clients with the IPs listed here:
 ```yml
 # Lobbytrack settings
 lobbytrack_host: '-----'